UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-28-team02-driving-simulator.md

 | SF-A              | SlowFast  | ×     |N/A       | ✓        |×       | ×          |
 | SF-TA             | SlowFast  | ✓     |N/A       | ✓       |×       | ×          |
 | SF-TM             | SlowFast  | ✓     |N/A       | ✓        |✓       | ×         |

+---

 We created several designs for our supervised learning model.
-For each design, we take a pretrained model, train it using the images we generated, and save the checkpoint model.
+For each design, we take a pretrained model (except ViTs), train it using the images we generated, and save the checkpoint model.
 The table above summarizes the properties of each model we used.
 We next introduce each of the models we used in detail.

+In order to better distinguish and list the models with different designs and training dataset, we name the models using the following conventions:
+1. VT: base model is ViT; RN: base model is ResNet18; SF: base model is SlowFast
+2. TT: three tokens (will be explained below)
+3. S: has speed token input
+4. T: training data collected in with-traffic environment
+5. A: data augmentation (grayscale)
+6. M: training data manipulation

 ### Baseline Resnet And ViT
 ResNet was used as the backbone and was fully fintuned on the collected 1K images.
 It demonstrates the ability of a simple classification model to correctly steer the ego vehicle.
 However, the high costs and the occasional DNFs show that there is still great potential of classification models.